§ 1811 Statement of purpose; short title.

 § 1816 Total amount of credits permitted in each fiscal year; allocation of such credits.

 (a) The maximum amount of credit awards under this chapter in any fiscal year shall not exceed $5,000,000.
 One hundred thousand dollars of the credit awards in a fiscal year must be reserved for distribution to qualified resident curators.
 If in any fiscal year there are insufficient qualified resident curators to exhaust this allotment, the unused credit amount will be available in the next fiscal year for award to persons qualifying under § 1813(a)(1) or (2) of this title.
-In any 1 year, $2,000,000 of tax credits shall be reserved for projects receiving a credit of not more than $300,000.
-On April 1 of each year, any unused balance of the $2,000,000 pool of tax credits shall be available to any eligible project.
+In any 1 year, $1,500,000 of tax credits shall be reserved for projects receiving a credit of not more than $300,000.
+In addition, in any 1 year, $1,500,000 of tax credits shall be reserved for projects located in Downtown Development Districts, of which $500,000 shall be reserved for projects in such districts receiving a credit of not more than $300,000.
+On April 1 of each year, any unused balance of the foregoing pools of tax credits shall be available to any eligible project.
 However, should a credit award exceed the actual credit claimed, the amount of the excess credit award shall not be available for a subsequent award.

 (b) The State Office shall ensure that the date and time of Stage II approval is noted on the first page of the application.
 Credits will be awarded in chronological order based upon the date and time on which each application receives Stage II approval from the State Office.
 If a credit award would result in an excedence of the $5,000,000 limitation for the fiscal year in which it is awarded, the amount by which such credit award exceeds $5,000,000 shall carry over to the succeeding fiscal year and shall receive priority for that year.